 The process starts with the director who has an idea for what they want the final product to look like – whether it’s a natural environment or something more fantastical such as space ships or dragons.

-This idea then moves on to artists who work closely with programmers and animators to bring these ideas into reality on screen using computers and software like Maya 3D modeling software and Photoshop for editing photos
+This idea then moves on to artists who work closely with programmers and animators to bring these ideas into reality on screen using computers and software like Maya 3D modeling software and

 CGI stands for Computer Generated Imagery and is a technique used in filmmaking to create realistic, computer-generated images.
 CGI is an animation process that can be achieved through the use of 3D models and 2D drawings.